Dog Agility Training near me: Unleashing Your Dog’s Inner Athlete

 How to Start Teaching Your dog agility training near me

-Embarking on your dog agility training near me journey is an exciting endeavor.
-Here’s a step-by-step guide to help you get started:
+Embarking on your dog agility training near me the journey is an exciting endeavour.
+Here is a small step at a time manual to help you with getting everything moving:

 1. Foundation Skills: Begin by teaching your dog foundational skills, such as sit, stay, come, and basic leash manners.
 These skills lay the groundwork for more advanced agility commands.

 2. Introduction to Obstacles: Introduce your dog to individual agility obstacles one at a time.
-Start with low jumps and gradually increase the height as your dog becomes comfortable.
-Reward your dog with treats and praise for successfully completing each obstacle.
+Begin with low leaps and slowly increment the level as your canine becomes agreeable.
+Reward your dog with treats and praise for completing each obstacle.

 3. Basic Commands: Teach your dog essential dog agility training near me commands like “jump,” “tunnel,” “weave,” “pause table,” and “contact.”
 Consistency and positive reinforcement are key during this training phase.